Hair dye is great, it lets you change the color of your hair subtly or dramatically to give you a brand-new look.

 Never exceed a 40 volume developer.

-Never start with applying bleach to your roots since the heat from your scalp helps it to process faster.
+Never start with applying bleach to your roots since the heat from your scalp helps them to process faster.

 Work quickly in small sections starting from the very back and bottom of your hair.